Careers in Sociology/Anthropology

 Students who study sociology and anthropology (SOAN) at Truman learn to deal creatively with new and challenging problems, conducting research, developing analytical and critical-thinking skills, and learning to communicate ideas effectively, both orally and in writing.
-Because they pursue a broad field of inquiry, sociology and anthropology majors are well-equipped to enter a wide range of occupational areas, including:
+Because they pursue a broad field of inquiry, sociology and anthropology majors are well-prepared to enter a wide range of occupational areas, including:

 - government agencies